-Keywords: Traditional Furrow, Water User Association, Sanya-Kware, Pangani Basin Water Office.Tanzania
+Keywords: Traditional Furrow, Water User Association, Sanya-Kware, Pangani Basin Water Office, Tanzania

 INTRODUCTION

 Water resource management in Tanzania has undergone a series of transformations, mainly in the past decade.
 Over the past 40 years, the evolution of water institutions responsible for allocating and distributing water has been enormous (Mosha et al. 2016).
-The debate on water institutions and rights has gained global momentum in recent years (Mosha et al., 2016; Gudaga et al., 2018).
+The debate on water institutions and rights has gained global momentum (Mosha et al., 2016; Gudaga et al., 2018).
 According to the World Bank (2015), an institutional arrangement is important in enhancing effective water resource governance.
-Globally, both developed and developing nations have embraced decentralisation to increase equity, efficiency and sustainability in governing natural resources, including water.
+Globally, developed and developing nations have embraced decentralisation to increase equity, efficiency and sustainability in governing natural resources, including water.

-Hence, to realise water-related benefits in different global countries, there should be well-built, interlinked, and arranged water institutions at the national, regional, and local levels (Grafton, Garrick, and Manero 2019).
+Hence, to realise water-related benefits in different countries, there should be well-built, interlinked, and arranged water institutions at the national, regional, and local levels (Grafton, Garrick, and Manero 2019).
 Several studies also have acknowledged the fact that informal local level institutions can make a difference in water management (Bruns and Meinzen-Dick, 2000, Bruns and Meinzen-Dick, 2003, Maganga, 2003, Mwakaje and Sokoni, 2003 and Van Koppen, 2003).
 Also Studies conducted by Mwaruvanda (2017) on Baseline data on hydrology, water management institutions and water resources use in the Great Ruaha catchment and Kayunze (2019) on Experiences and Guidelines for the formation of sub-catchment water user Associations in the Great Ruaha river catchment found that participation of local communities and other stakeholders in the management of water resources was significant for effective water resources management in the Rufiji basin.

-In Tanzania, informal institutions also are rooted within communities and embedded in the existing customs, traditions, beliefs, norms, folklores, and tales (Sokile et al. 2005).
+In Tanzania, informal institutions also are rooted within communities and embedded in the existing customs, traditions, beliefs, norms, folklore, and tales (Sokile et al. 2005).
 According to Saleth & Dinar (2004), informal institutions evolve through incessant interaction in response to emerging situations.
 In developing countries in general, strong informal institutions are significant for effective water governance and sustainability because they are embedded into the sociocultural context of the communities.
-The institutions vary in nature and have succeeded in creating a conducive environment for sustainably managing water resource at local levels.
-Furthermore, the primary role of informal water institutions in developing countries in general is organizing effective provision of water resources in response to the collective needs of water users while also securing the sustainable use of the resource (Mosha et al. 2016).
+The institutions vary in nature and have succeeded in creating a conducive environment for sustainably managing water resources at local levels.
+Furthermore, the primary role of informal water institutions in developing countries in general is organizing effective provision of water resources in response to the collective needs of water users while securing the sustainable use of the resource (Mosha et al. 2016).

-This paper, explore the emergence, role and challenges faced by local water institutions in Sanya-Kware sub-catchment, Pangani river basin, Tanzania.
+This paper, explores the emergence, role and challenges faced by local water institutions in Sanya-Kware sub-catchment, Pangani river basin, Tanzania.
 Local institutions are locally developed water management structures consists of traditional furrow Committees that manage water allocation and solve water conflicts between groups of water users.
 Example between irrigation canals, locally known as furrows (mifereji).
 At present furrows are a property of the village and traditional furrow Committee members are in charge for water allocation among group of water users using the same source.

 INSTITUTIONAL EMERGENCE AND FUNCTIONING